fundukk/job-application-tracker/README.md

 - Give it any name (e.g., job-tracker-bot)

--Click Create and Continue
+- Click Create and Continue

--You may skip roles (or choose Editor)
+- You may skip roles (or choose Editor)

 Click Done